P-p-H-d/mlib/README.md

 Return a constant pointer to the element pointed by the iterator.
 This pointer remains valid until the deque is modified by another method.

+##### void name\_remove(name\_t deque, name\_it\_t it)

+Remove the element pointed by 'it' in the deque 'deque'.
+Afterwards 'it' references the next element or the end of the deque.
+'it' shall reference a valid element.
+Removing an element may unbalance the deque, which breaks the promise of algorithm complexity for the _get method.

 ##### type *name\_get(const name\_t deque, size\_t i)

 Return a pointer to the element i-th of the deque (from 0).